Taylor-CCB-Group/SpOOx/tutorial1.md

     source/path/to/conda/install/bin/activate hyperion
     ```

-2. Make sure you are in the run's root directory and run the pipeline up to the step of clustering the cells
+2. Make sure you are in the run's root directory and run the pipeline up to the step of clustering the cells:-

    If you have you are using a queueing mechanism (which you have specified in pipeline.yml)
    ```